Markdown source

 | **Tool use** | Suggestions only | Reads files, runs commands, creates PRs |

-The shift is from "smarter autocomplete" to "junior developer that works fast, reads everything, and needs code review."
+"Smarter autocomplete" becomes "a junior developer that works fast, reads everything, and needs code review."

 ## What Agents Are Good At

-Based on real experience [building krowdev](/article/building-krowdev-with-agents/) and WebTerminal:
+Based on real experience [building this site with agents](/article/building-krowdev-with-agents/) and a terminal-emulator project:

-- **Reading large codebases fast** — an agent analyzed 11 terminal emulator source repos in hours, extracting architecture patterns that would take weeks manually
+- **Reading large codebases fast** — an agent analyzed 11 terminal-emulator source repos in hours, extracting architecture patterns that would take a person weeks

 - **Consistent formatting and boilerplate** — schema definitions, test scaffolds, CSS custom properties